This article walks you through Evolve's Logic tool and its main features.

 An introduction to Logic

-Logic allows you to apply different features to your course to create a more personalized, customized learning experience.
+Logic allows you to apply different features withing a course to create a more personalized, customized learning experience.
 Logic features include the following:

-Triggers and Variables can be found in the Logic section of a course and logic compatible components can be found when filtering by variables in the component search.
+Triggers, Variables, and Dialogs can be found in the Logic section of a course and logic compatible components can be found when filtering by variables in the component search.

 Event + Condition = Action